linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 ## What can conditional blocks do?

 Conditional Blocks makes it easy to change visibility of any block with a few clicks.
+See the below features to get ideas for conditional content in WordPress.

 Included condition types in the free version: